legacysurvey/legacysurvey/pages/dr7/description.rst

 Data Release 7 (DR7) is the seventh public data release of the Legacy Surveys.
 It is the fifth public data release of images and catalogs from the DECam Legacy Survey (`DECaLS`_;
 `DR6`_ comprised the second release of data from `BASS`_ and `MzLS`_).
-Imaging from the Legacy Surveys is first reduced through the `NOAO Community Pipeline`_ before being processed using the `Tractor`_.
+Imaging from the Legacy Surveys is first reduced through the `NSF's OIR Lab Community Pipeline`_ before being processed using the `Tractor`_.
 DR7 also includes `WISE`_ fluxes from `year 4 of NEOWISE`_ force-photometered in the `unWISE`_ maps at the locations of Legacy Surveys optical sources.

 Images from `DECaLS`_
-:math:`g,r,z`-band observations (NOAO survey program 0404; https://www.noao.edu/perl/abstract?2014B-0404)
+:math:`g,r,z`-band observations (NSF's OIR Lab survey program 0404; https://www.noao.edu/perl/abstract?2014B-0404)
 are included from 12th August 2013 through 18th March 2018.
 DR7 also includes DECam data from a range of non-DECaLS surveys, including observations that were conducted from August 2013 to March 2018.